Safe Reporting at the Cumming School of Medicine

 How does Safe Reporting at the CSM Work?

 The CSM recognizes how difficult it can be for individuals to come forward with concerns and is dedicated to ensuring that everyone's voice is heard.
-If you have experienced harmful behavior towards yourself or others, we want to help.
+If you have experienced or witnessed harmful behavior towards yourself or others, we want to help.

 For an overview of the Safe Reporting process, click the process map below.